Go back

 The main site was the only place the application was used, so this was never a thought.
 But now that it was being used across layer 3 boundaries to another location, the network and the application needed to have multicast properly configured for communication to work.

-The remediation was relatively simple, and management was happy that we were able to get this ancient application working at the new site.
+The remediation was relatively simple compared to the network diagnosis, and management was happy that we were able to get this ancient application working at the new site.
 No one questioned why it took so long, but I think that’s only because there was already an understanding that this was an old application.Untitled 3 copy

 Though I shrugged off the inordinately long time to resolution, I also wished there was an easier way to capture the data I needed at the time the problem occurred.
 In fact, a tool like that would be priceless for troubleshooting daily network operations issues.

 NetBrain’s platform enables network engineers to easily visualize the paths applications take through our networks.
-Moreover, it can auto-provide the right intents to gather the incredibly valuable network data we need to address the vague trouble tickets hitting our queues that come with little to no information right on a map using Auto Intent.
+Moreover, it can automatically provide the right intents to gather the incredibly valuable network diagnosis we need to address the vague trouble tickets hitting our queues that come with little to no information right on a map using Auto Intent.

 In the end, fixing my application problem wasn’t rocket science.
 I’ve learned that many problems we face are often the result of very common issues.
 However, finding the problem, even if it’s simple, can be very difficult without the right tools.